rockerBOO/awesome-neovim/README.md

 - [AlejandroSuero/freeze-code.nvim](https://github.com/AlejandroSuero/freeze-code.nvim) - Code screenshot plugin that makes use of [freeze](https://github.com/charmbracelet/freeze) inside the editor, it lets you **copy** the generated image to **paste it anywhere**.
 - [ysmb-wtsg/in-and-out.nvim](https://github.com/ysmb-wtsg/in-and-out.nvim) - Quick navigation in and out of surrounding characters.
 - [ChuufMaster/buffer-vacuum](https://github.com/ChuufMaster/buffer-vacuum) - Set a maximum number of buffers to keep open and intelligently delete the oldest buffers over the maximum.
+- [mong8se/buffish.nvim](https://github.com/mong8se/buffish.nvim) - A buffer switcher in the spirit of dirvish or vinegar.

 ### CSV Files